jsutcliffe/jsutcliffe/README.md

 ### Hello, I'm Jonathan 👋

-I'm a front-end engineer at The Scottish Government, working on the nation-state website [gov.scot](https://www.gov.scot) and the citizen-focussed [mygov.scot](https://www.mygov.scot).
+I'm a front-end engineer at The Scottish Government, working on the nation-state website [gov.scot](https://www.gov.scot) the citizen-focussed [mygov.scot](https://www.mygov.scot) and the [Digital Scotland Design System](https://designsystem.gov.scot).

 I'm an accessibility nerd and, as a former designer, very interested in creating attractive and above all _usable_ user interfaces.

-- 🏗️ I'm currently working on the [Digital Scotland Design System](https://github.com/scottishgovernment/pattern-library)
+- 🏗️ Lately I am mostly working on the [Digital Scotland Design System](https://github.com/scottishgovernment/pattern-library)
-- 🏫 I'm currently learning all about CKEDITOR plugins, for my sins
+- 🏫 Recent learning adventures have included: making things work well in Windows "high contrast" mode, getting a design system to work well in a restrictive environment (such as R/Shiny)
 - 💬 Ask me about CSS, front-end build tooling, accessibility
 - 📫 Get in touch at [jonathan.sutcliffe@gov.scot](mailto:jonathan.sutcliffe@gov.scot) or [@jams_o_donnell](https://twitter.com/jams_o_donnell)
-- 🕺 My pronouns are he/him
+- 🕺 I'm a boring he/himmer, but stating pronouns is good for everyone
-- 🐑 Fun fact: I live on farmland.
-All the fun of the farm animals with none of the responsibility.
+- 🏡 I love my garden and the creatures it attracts, and the wife who works so hard to tend it